TachiChan/HoGRN/README.md

 This is our Pytorch implementation for the paper:

 >Weijian Chen, Yixin Cao, Fuli Feng, Xiangnan He, and Yongdong Zhang.
-[Explainable Sparse Knowledge Graph Completion via High-order Graph Reasoning Network](https://arxiv.org/abs/2207.07503).
+[HoGRN: Explainable Sparse Knowledge Graph Completion via High-order Graph Reasoning Network](https://arxiv.org/abs/2207.07503).

 ***The paper is under review now, and we will release our codes upon acceptance.***